miao4ai/DataCompetitions/readme.md

-# 🐱 Cute Miao Kaggle FC
+# 🐱 Miao loves AI

 Welcome to the GitHub of **Miao Jiang**
-My goal is to build top-tier ML pipelines 💋💻✨
+My goal is to build top-tier ML pipelines 💻✨

 ---